 - Parchment Paper

-Wash the spinach thoroughly and pat them dry with kitchen paper or a clean cloth.
+Wash the SPINACH very well and pat them dry with kitchen paper towels or a clean cloth.

-Take the pork loin slices and gently pound them between two sheets of parchment paper, working from the center outwards.
+Take the pork loin slices and gently pound them between two sheets of parchment paper, working from the center of the slices outward.

 Season them with a pinch of salt and pepper.
-Start making the rolls by placing first the prosciutto slices (approximately one per piece of meat), then the pork loin slices, then the raw spinach leaves, the cheese slice you chose, fontina or other, and two sun-dried tomatoes per pork loin roll.
+Start making the rolls by placing the Prosciutto slices first (one per meat slice), then the pork loin slices, followed by raw spinach leaves, the slice of cheese you have chosen, fontina or other, and two sun-dried tomatoes per pork loin roll.

-Roll them up, securing with one or two toothpicks (they’re chubby, so I’d say two ^_*)
+Roll them up and secure with one or two toothpicks (they are chunky, so I’d say two ^_*).

-Place in a non-stick pan the extra virgin olive oil, a tiny knob of butter, and the garlic clove.
-Once it starts to sizzle, add the pork loin rolls.
+Place in a non-stick pan with extra virgin olive oil, a small piece of butter, and the garlic clove, and as soon as it starts to sizzle, add the pork loin rolls.

-Cook over moderate heat (about 25 minutes) and serve immediately at the table, perhaps with a simple mashed potato.
+Cook over medium heat (about 25 minutes) and serve immediately, perhaps with a simple mashed potato.

-Enjoy your meal with the pork loin rolls!
+Enjoy your pork loin rolls!
 P.S.
-Remove the garlic, haha!!
+Remove the garlic, eh eh!

 Annalisa

 Instead of mashed potatoes, buy a larger quantity of spinach and briefly boil them in a little salted boiling water.
-Drain them and sauté in a pan with a touch of butter and adjust the seasoning.
+Drain and sauté them in a pan with a touch of butter and adjust the salt.

-Remember that the iron contained in spinach is better absorbed by our body when seasoned with lemon juice…
+Remember that the iron in spinach is better absorbed by our body when dressed with lemon juice…

-If you love roasts, here’s an article with slightly more elaborate dishes (especially longer cooking time) but delicious….
+If you love roasts instead, here’s an article with slightly more elaborate dishes (especially longer cooking times) but delicious….